simonsobs/soconda/docs/docs/install.md

 By default, the conda package for mpi4py will be installed.
 This should work well for stand-alone workstations or single nodes.
-If you have a cluster with a customized MPI compiler, then set the `MPICC` environment variable to the MPI C compiler before creating an environment.
+If you have a cluster with a customized MPI compiler, then set the `MPICC` environment variable to the MPI C compiler before running `soconda.sh`.
 That will cause the mpi4py package to be built using your compiler.

 ## Example:  Local System